RECRUIT

 NAO

-This lab will create a program that will allow me to talk to humans!
+This lab will help me talk with humans!

 Join us in researching spoken dialogue systems.